Matt Hasselbeck

-Matthew Michael Hasselbeck (born September 25, 1975) is an American former professional football player who was a quarterback in the National Football League (NFL).
-He played college football at Boston College and was drafted in the sixth round of the 1998 NFL Draft by the Green Bay Packers.
+Matthew Michael Hasselbeck (born September 25, 1975) is an American former professional football quarterback who played in the National Football League (NFL) for 18 seasons, primarily with the Seattle Seahawks.
+He played college football for the Boston College Eagles and was selected in the sixth round of the 1998 NFL draft by the Green Bay Packers.
 After a season on the practice squad and two seasons backing up Brett Favre, he was traded to the Seattle Seahawks in 2001, where he spent the majority of his career.
-Hasselbeck led Seattle to six playoff appearances, including the franchise’s first Super Bowl appearance during the 2005 season.
+Hasselbeck led Seattle to six playoff appearances, including the franchise's first Super Bowl appearance during the 2005 season.
 He was selected to three Pro Bowls in his career.
 Hasselbeck also played for the Tennessee Titans and Indianapolis Colts.
-He is currently an analyst for ESPN's Sunday NFL Countdown.
+He is a former analyst for ESPN's Sunday NFL Countdown and Monday Night Countdown.

+In 2024, Hasselbeck was hired by The Ensworth School in Nashville, Tennessee to serve as the offensive coordinator of the high school’s football team, led by his brother and head Ensworth football coach Tim Hasselbeck.

 Early life

 Hasselbeck is the son of Mary Beth "Betsy" (Rueve) and Don Hasselbeck, a former New England Patriots tight end.

-Matt and younger brothers Tim and Nathanael grew up in Norfolk, Massachusetts, and attended Xaverian Brothers High School in Westwood.
+Matt and his younger brothers Tim and Nathanael grew up in Norfolk, Massachusetts, and attended Xaverian Brothers High School in Westwood.

 He was selected as an honorable mention All-American by USA Today as a high school senior.

 College career

 Hasselbeck attended Boston College near his family's hometown.
-He played for the Boston College Eagles football team from 1994 through 1997, including two years with his younger brother Tim.
+He played for the Boston College Eagles football team from 1994 to 1997, including two years with his younger brother Tim.
 Hasselbeck finished his college career as the starting quarterback (a position his brother Tim would later hold with the Eagles).
 He graduated with a degree in marketing.